 - A mix of the above.
-You can get a certificate here, a bootcamp there, a YouTube series too, maybe a college-certified course off Coursera.
+You can get a certificate here, a bootcamp there, a YouTube series too, and maybe a college-certified course off Coursera.

 Computer science is easier to learn if you have these advantages 🔗

 Is computer science hard for someone with no experience?
 Well, it’s a lot easier with the right background.
-For example, like Reddit user SouthernRhubarb implies, you need to like math in order to comfortably get through a computer science curriculum.
+For example, like Reddit user SouthernRhubarb implies, you need to like math to comfortably get through a computer science curriculum.

 If you have experience with and enjoyment of these things, then you’ll find computer science a lot less hard: